grislyeye/three-meet/pages/classes/wise.md

 ### Archetype

-You specialised in a particular criminal enterprise.
 Choose an archetype and gain it's features.
 The Wise archetypes include: Blessed and Sorcerer.

 ## Blessed